aevilla160/hpc_docs/docs/office_hour.md

 A: [Login to compute node](running_matlab.md) try to figure out how to run the interactive job to be able to be placed on a compute node.
 Then figure out the path to the borgstore while you are on the compute node.

 > Q: How to use github.
+>

-A: Github desktop app is strongly recommended
+>A: Github desktop app is strongly recommended.